-The legal team at Maglio Christopher & Toale, P.A. spent years investigating metallosis and heavy metal poisoning caused by metal on metal hip replacements.
+The legal team at mctlaw spent years investigating metallosis and heavy metal poisoning caused by metal on metal hip replacements.
 From secret files of hip replacement manufacturers, they were able to determine what the manufacturers knew and when they knew it.
 This process took years and was accomplished by painstaking document review, continual court battles, and verbal examinations of evasive company employees.
 Our attorneys have personally questioned under oath dozens of marketing executives, testing engineers, and the CEO’s of some of the largest medical corporations in the world.

 Today’s compelling $20 million dollar verdict shows that juries understand that orthopedic corporations have put profits before the safety of their patients for a very long time.
 Victims like Mary Bayes are left with a hefty verdict, but she is still horrifically injured and will never recover from what the metal on metal implants did to her body, her health, and her life.
 But this verdict is not the end of the trial.
 The next phase will award punitive damages in this case.
 Punitive damages are considered a financial punishment against the defendant when their actions are found to be in flagrant disregard for the safety of others.

-Maglio Christopher & Toale, P.A. is a national law firm with offices in Sarasota, Florida; Washington, DC; and Seattle, Washington.
-After filing the first metal on metal hip replacement case in 2008, mctlaw has gone on to represent metal hip patients in courts across the countr
+Mctlaw is a national law firm with offices in Sarasota, Florida; Washington, DC; and Seattle, Washington.
+After filing the first metal-on-metal hip replacement case in 2008, mctlaw has gone on to represent metal hip patients in courts across the country.